 Unfortunately there is no UK government funding available for non-UK students to assist with personal care support.
 Personal care support can be expensive in the UK so you are advised to ensure that that you have sufficient funding in place before arriving at Swansea University.

-If you are a student who requires personal care support please contact the Disability Service as soon as possible to discuss your needs, how to fund this type of support and what options are available to you.
+If you are a student who requires personal care support please contact the Wellbeing and Disability Service as soon as possible to discuss your needs, how to fund this type of support and what options are available to you.
 Please bear in mind, that arranging this type of support can be a long process and could take up to a year of planning to ensure support needs are met.